csfeeser/Python/challenges/napya/ansible_day1.md

 Good morning!
 To get the blood moving today we'll start with a familiar looking playbook-- however, it's broken!
 Your job is to get it working (no need to improve it).

-Please start by getting your environment prepared:
+1. Please start by getting your environment prepared:

-`student@bchd:~$` `cd && wget https://labs.alta3.com/courses/napya/napyasetup.sh && bash napyasetup.sh`
+    `student@bchd:~$` `cd && wget https://labs.alta3.com/projects/napya/deploy/napyasetup.sh -qO setup.sh && bash setup.sh`

-Oops!
-We need to make one fix.
-Open your ansible.cfg.

-`student@bchd:~$` `vim ~/.ansible.cfg`

-Change the inventory line to this instead:

-`inventory = /home/student/mycode/inv/dev/`

-Use vim to create a playbook file of your choosing and enter the following.
+0. Use vim to create a playbook file of your choosing and enter the following.
 Then test, fix, repeat!

+    `student@bchd:~$` `vim bustedplaybook.yml`

 ```yaml
 ---
 - name: Tuesday Challenge